 —William Morice, Mayo Clinic

-Leaders: Hospitals and healthcare institutions visualize healthcare data to learn the increasing trends for various diseases to make decisions on vaccine distribution, medicines, and also to improvise on medical aid.
-Thus, data is helpful in driving decisions, predictions, and clinical outcomes for patient care across different types of care settings.
+Leaders: Hospitals and healthcare institutions visualize healthcare data to learn the increasing trends for various diseases to make decisions on vaccine distribution, and medicines, and also to improvise on medical aid.
+Thus, data helps drive decisions, predictions, and outcome management in healthcare across different types of care settings.

-Laggards: Diagnostic industry is yet to observe a complete shift for digital adoption.
-Data and technology are mostly used to manage business operations smoothly, wherein business analytics is utilized more often rather than clinical analytics (like test analytics) which can be proven to derive qualitative outcomes for the industry.
+Laggards: Diagnostic industry is yet to observe a complete shift in digital adoption.
+Data and technology manage business operations smoothly.
+Business analytics is utilized more often than clinical analytics (like test analytics) which proves in improving patient care through technology and promote patient satisfaction.

 “The problem is we haven’t historically trained the majority of people working in health care to have a comfort around the use of data and an ability and a desire to use it.”